Breazile/MandoPuter/README.md

 * The [1.3" monochrome OLED](https://www.adafruit.com/product/938) is only supported in SPI mode, please read the paragraph **Using with SPI** on [this page](https://learn.adafruit.com/monochrome-oled-breakouts/wiring-128x64-oleds).
 You will need to cut J1 and J2 if you are using the newer version of the display.

+* For the 1.8" LCD you need to jumper the LITE pin to the VCC pin on the display, otherwise the screen will be black.

 ![Image](Adafruit_1-14_Wiring.jpg)
 ![Image](ItsyBitsyWiring.jpg)